nightscout/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

 See [Interacting with Virtual Assistants](interacting-with-virtual-assistants.md) for details on what you can do with Google Home.

+## Updating your agent with new features

+As more work is done on Nightscout, new ways to interact with Nighscout via Google Home may be made available.
+To be able to use these new features, you first will need to [update your Nightscout site](https://github.com/nightscout/cgm-remote-monitor#updating-my-version), and then you can follow the steps below to update your DialogFlow agent.

+1. Make sure you've [updated your Nightscout site](https://github.com/nightscout/cgm-remote-monitor#updating-my-version) first.
+1. Download [the latest skill template](google-home-templates/) in your language.
+    - If your language doesn't include the latest features you're looking for, you're help [translating those new features](#adding-support-for-additional-languages) would be greatly appreciated!
+1. Sign in to the [DialogFlow developer portal](https://dialogflow.cloud.google.com/).
+1. Make sure you're viewing your Nightscout agent (there's a drop-down box immediately below the DialogFlow logo where you can select your agent).
+1. Click on the gear icon next to your agent name, then click on the "Export and Import" tab.
+1. Click the "RESTORE FROM ZIP" button.
+1. Select the template file you downloaded earlier, then type "RESTORE" in the text box as requested, and click the "RESTORE" button.
+1. After the import is completed, click the "DONE" button.
+1. Make sure to follow any directions specific to the Nightscout update.
+If there are any, they will be noted in the [release notes](https://github.com/nightscout/cgm-remote-monitor/releases).
+1. Enjoy the new features!

 ## Adding support for additional languages

 If the translations in Nightscout are configured correctly for the desired language code, Nightscout *should* automatically respond in that language after following the steps below.